-- The Bug Alien from the first Men In Black movie.
-By the end of the movie he had grey skin, could barely talk or walk.
-In this case, it had more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it was natural decomposition.
+- The Bug Alien from the first Men in Black movie.
+By the end of the movie he has grey skin, can barely talk or walk.
+In this case, it has more to do with the bug wearing an "Edgar Suit" made of flayed skin, so it is natural decomposition.

-- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually melt into goo.
+- People possessed by Jason in Jason Goes to Hell: The Final Friday eventually meld into goo.

 - In Alan Garner's The Moon of Gomrath, an ancient Celtic demonic entity, the Brollochan, is released form its prison cell by human interference.
 The Brollochan is an entity that lives vicariously through the senses of people and animals it serially possesses — but no host can contain it for long without burning from the inside and crumbling to death.